JovianHQ/jovian-py/docs/TermsOfService.md

 To ensure the discussions on the Platform help our Users to be more productive Jovian has put in place a set of guidelines outlining the activities that are acceptable on the Platform, and what is inappropriate.
 These guidelines are intended to provide guidance and restrictions governing the use of, and participation in, our Services.

-Ø Be Nice.
+- Be Nice.
 The Platform should not be used to harm others or to air personal grievances and disputes.

-Ø Respect Jovian’s Rights.
+- Respect Jovian’s Rights.
 Don't violate the rights of Jovian.
 The Users shall not suggest that they are affiliated with or endorsed by Jovian when they are not.

 In addition to the guidelines mentioned above, You shall not display, download, modify, publish, transmit, update or share any information that You receive as a part of Services being offered to You and You shall not (and shall not permit any third party to) take any action that: (i) would constitute a violation of any applicable law, rule or regulation; (ii) infringes any Intellectual Property or other right of any other person or entity; (iii) is grossly harmful, harassing, blasphemous defamatory, obscene, pornographic, paedophilic, libellous, invasive of another's privacy, hateful, or racially, ethnically objectionable, disparaging, relating or encouraging money laundering or gambling, or otherwise unlawful in any manner whatever; (iv) impersonates any person or entity, (v) harm minors in any way, (vi) deceives or misleads the addressee about the origin of such messages or communicates any information which is grossly offensive or menacing in nature, (vii) threatens the unity, integrity, defence, security or sovereignty of India, friendly relations with foreign states, or public order or causes incitement to the commission of any cognisable offence or prevents investigation of any offence or is insulting any other nation, or (viii) contains software viruses or any other computer code, files or programs designed to interrupt, destroy or limit the functionality of any computer resource.